-the king of rags and stitches (Take Me Somewhere)
+the king of rags and stitches

 - peter mcmaster

-This work was first presented as a scratch at national theatre of scotland's rockvilla studios and then performed as part of the take me somewhere festival in the Britannia panopticon.
+this work was first presented as a scratch at national theatre of scotland's rockvilla studios and then performed as part of the take me somewhere festival in the britannia panopticon.

 dramaturge: nic green.